Age-Adjusted D-dimer Calculator

 What is a D-dimer test?

 The D-dimer test is a simple blood test that measures the level of D-dimers present.
 It is usually performed on patients with mild symptoms to rule out Deep Vein Thrombosis or Pulmonary Embolism.
 Physicians generally don't use it to confirm one of these conditions, since many other diseases or physiological states may also increase the number of D-dimers circulating in the bloodstream.
-The D-dimer test is frequently used with many different tools to calculate the probability of Pulmonary Embolism: for example the Revised Geneva Score or the Wells Rule (check the section below).
+The D-dimer test is frequently used with many different tools to calculate the probability of Pulmonary Embolism: for example the Revised Geneva Score or the Wells criteria (check the Pulmonary Embolism (PE) diagnosis section below).

 How to calculate D-dimer levels?